section-engineering-education/engineering-education/articles/user-interface-animation-with-anime.js/index.md

 #### SVG Animations

 Anime.js enables us to move an object using an SVG path.
 The first step is to create an SVG path.
-One of the tools for creating the SVG path is Adobe Photoshop, Adobe Illustrator, and [Codepen SVG Path Builder](https://codepen.io/anthonydugois/pen/mewdyZ).
+Some of the tools for creating the SVG path are Adobe Photoshop, Adobe Illustrator, and [Codepen SVG Path Builder](https://codepen.io/anthonydugois/pen/mewdyZ).
 Go ahead and create an SVG path or use the one I have already created in the example below.

 **Javascript**